10 Best Books About Drug & Alcohol Addiction

-Tweak: Growing Up On Methamphetamines (2009) – making the New York Times memoir bestseller list, author Nic Sheff details his early descent into addiction in a style that Common Sense Media describes as “both raw and gripping,” adding that, “Readers will certainly get a sense of what it means to be an addict through this honest portrayal.”
+Tweak: Growing Up On Methamphetamines (2009) – making the New York Times bestseller list, author Nic Sheff details his descent into addiction.
+Common Sense Media describes it as “both raw and gripping, readers will certainly get a sense of what it means to be an addict through this honest portrayal.”

-Atop the New York Times bestseller list for weeks and weeks, this enthralling and poignant memoir is made all the more tragic since the author, Caroline Knapp, died only eight years later, at the age of 42, from complications related to lung cancer.
+Atop the New York Times, bestseller list for weeks and weeks, this enthralling and poignant memoir is all the more tragic since Caroline Knapp died only eight years later, 42, from complications related to lung cancer.

 An Ivy League graduate and award-winning journalist, Knapp relays the story of how, in her own words, she was a “high-functioning alcoholic.”
-Her obituary says that the book “was praised by critics for it’s painful honesty in describing the grip of addiction and the difficulty overcoming it.”
+Her obituary says that critics praised the book “for its painful honesty in describing the grip of addiction and the difficulty overcoming it.”